Topology-Aware Surface Reconstruction for Point Clouds: Topological Preliminaries

 To describe the topology, we use \emph{homology}, which captures certain aspects of connectedness of a space.
-For completeness, we define homology here as we refer to it at the end of this section.
-For a simplicial complex $K$, we can consider the vector spaces generated by the $k$-simplicies, with one vector space per dimension, denoted by $C_k(K)$, i.e. the chain groups constructed with field coefficients.
-One can define a boundary operator, which is a a linear map $\partial_k: C_k(K)\rightarrow C_{k-1}(K)$ such that $\partial_{k+1}\circ \partial_k = 0$.
+For completeness, we define homology as we refer to it at the end of this section.
+For a simplicial complex $K$, we can consider the vector spaces generated by the $k$-simplices, with one vector space per dimension, denoted by $C_k(K)$, i.e. the chain groups constructed with field coefficients.
+One can define a boundary operator, which is a linear map $\partial_k: C_k(K)\rightarrow C_{k-1}(K)$ such that $\partial_{k}\circ \partial_{k+1} = 0$.
 The $k$-dimensional homology is defined as

 where elements of $\mathrm{ker}\; \partial_{k}$ are called $k$-cycles and elements of $\mathrm{im} \;\partial_{k+1}$ are called $k$-boundaries.
-The rank of the $k-$th homology counts the number of $k$-dimensional features, i.e. 0-dimensional features are connected components, 1-dimensional features are holes, and 2-dimensional features are voids.
+Two cycles are \textit{homologous} if their difference can be written as a linear combination of boundaries, and the set of all cycles that are homologous to a given cycle is called a \textit{homology class}.
+The rank of the $k$-th homology counts the number of $k$-dimensional features, i.e. 0-dimensional features are connected components, 1-dimensional features are holes, and 2-dimensional features are voids.
 We cannot optimize directly for the correct homology as the rank or number of holes is a discrete quantity.
-Rather, we use \emph{persistent homology} which tracks how homological features appear and disappear over a filtration, a sequence of spaces related by inclusion.
+Rather, we use \emph{persistent homology} which tracks how homological features appear and disappear over a filtration, i.e. a sequence of spaces related by inclusion.
 In our setting, we consider the filtration induced by the super-level sets of the likelihood function $f: K \to \mathbb{R}$.
 Defining,

 This defines a filtration since $K^a\subseteq K^b$ for all $a\geq b$.
 Surprisingly, the homology of filtrations can be fully described by the appearance and disappearance of features, called births and deaths.
 The set of the pairs of births and deaths are called a \emph{persistence diagram}.
-We omit the formal algebraic definition, but for our purposes we can define a persistence diagram as a map from a space and a function to a a set of points in $\mathbb{R}^2$.
+We omit the formal algebraic definition, but for our purposes we can define a persistence diagram as a map from a space and a function to a set of points in $\mathbb{R}^2$.